-The complex work of modern knowledge intensive industries requires input from a variety of professions and skill sets, more than a lone worker can be expected to master.
-And since business is rapidly globalizing, managers can expect to work with teams whose members represent multiple cultural approaches to interpersonal relationships, work, and structures.
+The complex work of modern knowledge-intensive industries requires input from a variety of professions and skill sets, more than a lone worker can be expected to master.
+And since business is rapidly globalising, managers can expect to work with teams whose members represent multiple cultural approaches to interpersonal relationships, work, and structures.

 In such a situation, opportunities for misunderstanding and miscommunication abound, but the opportunity for magnifying the productivity of the group into deeper and more robust results is also great.
 What resources can a manager bring to the orchestrating of work in a multicultural team?

 Approaches to Team and Group Work in Different Cultures